 Heat oil in a heavy skillet and add sugar when hot.
 Caramelise, stirring constantly.
 This takes about two minutes.

 While still hot, layer ribs in skillet and quickly brown them all over.
 As they brown remove to a large saucepan and repeat until all are seared.
 Add more oil if needed.

-Add a little cold water - about a small cup - to loosen juices off pan.
+Add a little cold water - about a small cup - to loosen the juices off the pan.
 Pour all this into the saucepan with the ribs.

-Add soy sauce, cooking wine, star anise and enough water to just cover ribs.
+Add soy sauce, cooking wine, star anise, and enough water to just cover the ribs.
 Break cinnamon stick up and mix with other ingredients.

-Cover, bring to the boil then simmer for about one hour.
+Cover, bring to a boil then simmer for about one hour.
 Check the water level from time to time.
 Add salt if required.